 The Hiawatha: getting to Chicago

-This Hiawatha transports me to get to Chicago, and from there, I transfer to my next train.
-My other options are two Metra trains, either Fox Lake, IL or Antioch, IL.
+This Hiawatha transports me to Chicago, and I transfer to my next train from there.
+My other options are two Metra trains, either Fox Lake, IL, or Antioch, IL.
 I didn’t want to leave my car at a station because I am not taking the train back.
-I did look at riding the train to Milwaukee and then a bus down, I have done that before.
+I did look at riding the train to Milwaukee and then a bus down; I have done that before.
 The best part of that is the ability to stop at Stone Creek for coffee before leaving, but either the times didn’t work out, or there weren’t any cost savings.

-The Mighty Hiawatha takes me from Sturtevant (WI) Depo to Chicago Union Station, from there the California Zephyr will whisk me off to Omaha, NE.
+The Mighty Hiawatha takes me from Sturtevant (WI) Depot to Chicago Union Station; from there, the California Zephyr will whisk me off to Omaha, NE.

 Layover at Chicago Union Station

-Often when I take trips like this, I use the Metropolitian Lounge of off the Great Hall, but this time I will not have access to that room.
-The lounge is for sleeper car and business class passengers, or those who are Amtrak Guest Rewards Select Plus members.
+When I take trips like this, I often use the Metropolitian Lounge off the Great Hall, but I will not have access to that room this time.
+The lounge is for sleeper car and business class passengers or Amtrak Guest Rewards Select Plus members.
 Sadly I do not qualify for any of those.

-The layover comes at an excellent time for lunch and maybe a brew, I could save time and do both at the same place.
-I am excited new food places are coming to Union Station, but I’ll have to wait for another trip to go to those since they are not open yet.
+The layover comes at an excellent time for lunch and maybe a brew; I could save time and do both simultaneously.
+I am excited about new food places coming to Union Station, but I’ll have to wait for another trip to go to those since they are not open yet.

 I have a soft spot in my heart for the Califonia Zephyr because it was the first long-distance train I ever made.

 As a coach-class passenger, I have access to the Sightseer Lounge Car, and my food options include the dining car and the cafe car.
-If you have not been on a Superliner train before, the Sightseer Loung is the upper level of the cafe car and has large windows on the sides and also window that curve in the ceiling.
-This windowed car is a great place to get out your seat and see the country go by, and maybe enjoy a treat from the lower level cafe.
+If you have not been on a Superliner train before, the Sightseer Loung is the upper level of the cafe car and has large windows on the sides and windows that curve in the ceiling.
+This windowed car is a great place to get out of your seat, see the country go by, and maybe enjoy a treat from the lower-level cafe.

 My other non-road trip choices?